kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 * AJAX performed faster in jQuery.
 * deferreds and promises were introduced, making AJAX's asynchronous functionality better.
 * the already-existing jqXHR object added new functionality to AJAX in jQuery.

+The release of jQuery 1.8 also saw significant changes to Deferreds and Promises.
 <a name="add-jquery"></a>
 <h4 class="h4-guide">Add jQuery to the project</h4>
-The core jQuery library has been added to `index.html` via the jQuery CDN. `index.html` now looks like this:
+For the rest of the examples, the core jQuery library has been added to `index.html` via the jQuery CDN. `index.html` now looks like this:
 {% prism markup %}
 <!DOCTYPE html>
 <html lang="en">